Medicare FAQs

 - investigating tip offs.

-Avant has three key recommendations to minimise the risk of compliance action from Medicare.
+We have four key recommendations to minimise the risk of compliance action from the Department.

 It is, therefore, essential that you keep up to date with your clinical knowledge and your peer network.
 Practising in isolation from your peers can lead to a host of clinical and medico-legal issues, including variance in Medicare services that may attract scrutiny or criticism.

-If you hear or think of ways to increase your Medicare billings that are not consistent with what your peers are doing, it is unlikely that Medicare will consider that billing as appropriate.
+If you hear of or think of ways to increase your Medicare billings that are not consistent with what your peers are doing, it is unlikely that the Department will consider that billing to be appropriate.

 Regularly check MBS Online (MBS Online - MBS Online) to stay up to date with the full item description for all Medicare item numbers that you bill, as well as the relevant explanatory notes.

-By doing this you can be sure that you consider any medical service billed under your provider number is clinically relevant and medically necessary.
-Be careful not to rely too heavily on the practice support staff to make decisions about which item numbers to bill.
+By maintaining control over your billings you can be confident that any medical service billed under your provider number is clinically relevant and medically necessary.
+Be careful not to rely on practice support staff to make final decisions about which item numbers to bill.
 All instructions to bill MBS items should be communicated in writing by you to the practice staff.
 No MBS item numbers should be invoiced to Medicare unless instructed in writing by you as the holder of the provider number.

-At the end of each working day request a list of all item numbers billed so you can keep track of your Medicare billings.
+At the end of each working day request and review a list of all item numbers billed so you can keep track of your Medicare billings.
 You should retain these documents for your records.

 Links:

 An audit is an evidence-based assessment that determines whether all the elements required for a particular benefit have been met.
-The Department of Health conducts audits for the Medicare Benefits Schedule (MBS), Pharmaceutical Benefits Scheme (PBS), Child Dental Benefits Schedule and Incentives Program.
+The Department of Health, Disability and Ageing conducts audits for the Medicare Benefits Schedule (MBS), Pharmaceutical Benefits Scheme (PBS), Child Dental Benefits Schedule and Incentives Program.

 Audits do not review the clinical appropriateness of your treatment decisions.